stickystyle/absrefined/README.md

 This is the recommended way for interactive use and reviewing changes.

-1. Ensure your `.env` file is configured.
+1. Ensure your `config.toml` file is configured.
 2. Run the GUI script from the project root:

 ```bash